 src/layouts/default.hbs

-We also need to expand our default template to account for the created and updated dates, and to add a heading.
+We also need to expand the default template to account for the created and updated dates, and to add a heading.

 <!DOCTYPE html>